 Look at this from the employer's point of view.
 Focus on the aspects of your experience and any formal or on-the-job training that apply to the tasks and responsibilities of this secretary job and the needs of the company.

-Analyze the secretary job posting to determine the key skills required for the job and detail your experience in each of these areas - examples include writing and editing correspondence, scheduling, dealing with inquiries and information management.
-Secretary Duties
+Analyze the secretary job posting to determine the key skills required for the job and detail your experience in each of these areas - examples include:

-What sort of word documents have you been responsible for typing?
+4. What sort of word documents have you been responsible for generating?

 Be detailed and demonstrate your familiarity with the functions.